 Finding the best email security gateway for you

-Still, some generalizations can be made about the products analyzed for this article.
-Organizations should look for products that offer sandboxing and threat intelligence capabilities, and that have a spam detection rate of at least 99%.
-Of all the products analyzed for this article, only two claim to meet these requirements: Cisco Email Security Appliance and Proofpoint Enterprise Protection.
-This is not meant to imply that other products do not have these capabilities or should not be evaluated, but rather that it may be more challenging to get the necessary information for other products to make an educated decision.
-Coincidentally, the Cisco and Proofpoint products are also the only two that support all of the public cloud, hybrid cloud, local appliance and virtual appliance deployment models.
+This does not mean other products do not have these capabilities or should not be evaluated, but rather that it may be more challenging to get the necessary information about these products to make an educated decision.
+The Cisco and Proofpoint products are the only two evaluated products that support all of the public cloud, hybrid cloud, local appliance and virtual appliance deployment models.

-To summarize this, the Fortinet FortiMail, McAfee Email Protection and Trend Micro InterScan Messaging Security products support all four security capabilities (DLP, email encryption, threat intelligence and sandboxing).
+To summarize, Proofpoint Email Protection, Symantec Email Security.cloud and Trend Micro InterScan Messaging Security products support all four security capabilities -- DLP, email encryption, threat intelligence and sandboxing.
 The other products are missing one or more of these capabilities.